Narration: Second-person

-The second-person point of view is a point of view where the audience is made a character.
-This is done with the use of second-person pronouns like you.
-The narrator could be literally addressing the audience, but more often the second-person referent of these stories is actually some character within the story.
-Novels in second person are comparatively rare; rather, this point of view tends to be mostly confined to songs and poems.
-Nevertheless, some notable examples include the novel Half Asleep in Frog Pajamas by Tom Robbins, If on a winter's night a traveler by Italo Calvino, the short fiction of Lorrie Moore and Junot Díaz, the short story The Egg by Andy Weir, and Second Thoughts by Michel Butor.
+The second-person point of view is a point of view similar to first-person in its possibilities of unreliability.
+The narrator recounts their own experience but adds distance (often ironic) through the use of the second-person pronoun you.
+This is not a direct address to any given reader even if it purports to be, such as in the metafictional If on a winter's night a traveler by Italo Calvino.
+Other notable examples of second-person include the novel Bright Lights, Big City by Jay McInerney, the short fiction of Lorrie Moore and Junot Díaz, the short story The Egg by Andy Weir and Second Thoughts by Michel Butor.
 Sections of N. K. Jemisin's The Fifth Season and its sequels are also narrated in the second person.